 - Bring a hand-sanitizer and use it generously.

 - Purchase First Defense nasal strips.
 They look a little like Band-Aids for the nose and they work to prevent bacteria and viruses from entering the nostrils.
 They look a little funny, but who cares if they allow you to have a wonderful, relaxing, and disease-free vacation.

 The upholstery, seats, and carpeting on planes are full of dust mites.
-Dust mites are powerful airborne allergens that can trigger the nasal congestion and mucus that can lead to a sinus infection.
-Dust mites can also trigger allergicasthma which may require use of an asthma inhaler.
+Dust mites are powerful airborne allergens that can trigger nasal congestion and mucus that can lead to a sinus infection.
+Dust mites can also trigger allergic asthma which may require the use of an asthma inhaler.
 What’s the antidote?